Documenting#

 Access online documentation#

 Documentation for the latest stable release of a PyAnsys library is accessible from its repository.
-The canonical name for the documentation of the project is constructed using the following structure:
+The canonical name for the documentation is constructed using this structure:

 https://<product>.docs.pyansys.com

-You can generally access the latest development version of the documentation by adding the dev path to the URL:
+access the latest development version of the documentation by adding dev

 https://<product>.docs.pyansys.com/dev

-GitHub Actions automatically keep the latest development versions of both the library and its documentation up to date.
+Ansys actions are GitHub Actions for automatically keeping the latest development versions of both the library and its documentation up to date.

 As you are making changes in this branch, you want to periodically generate the documentation locally so that you can test your changes before you create a GitHub pull request.
 For more information, see Build documentation.